Create Custom RF Blockset Models

-RF Blockset model could be written as a regular time-domain electrical model in Simscape language (including the models with derivatives, such as capacitors and inductors, which are not shown in this demo).
-As with any other model description language, the user is responsible for the validity of the model:
+An RF Blockset model can be written as a time-domain electrical model in the Simscape language.
+The model equation can include many types of characteristics, such as derivatives and history (not shown in this example).
+As with any other model description language, the modeler is responsible for the validity of the model:

 The equations are consistent.

 The equations cannot be degenerate, unstable, or discontinuous.
 Avoid negative resistances, large nonlinearities and sharp transitions.